m-mohsin-zafar/size-core/README.md

 The floating button includes advanced user-friendly features:

 - **Draggable Positioning**: Users can drag the button to any position on the screen
+- **Natural Drag Movement**: The button follows the finger/cursor with intuitive directional movement
 - **Position Memory**: The button remembers its position across page refreshes using localStorage
 - **Edge Protection**: The button cannot be dragged off-screen
 - **Mobile Optimization**: On mobile devices, the button initially positions higher to avoid navigation bars and other common UI elements
+- **Touch & Click Compatibility**: Works seamlessly with both touch and mouse interactions
 - **Smooth Transitions**: The button smoothly animates when hovered, but disables animations during dragging for better performance
+- **Resize Handling**: Button position is validated on window resize to prevent it from getting stuck off-screen

 Inline SVG example: